iclr-blogposts/2026/_posts/2026-04-27-neural-audio-codecs.md

 Our codec was deliberately simplistic, which explains why the results aren't great—but there's been a good amount of research on neural audio codecs in the last four years that we could leverage.
 We won’t implement all the improvements here, but instead we’ll look at what happens when we use [Mimi](https://huggingface.co/kyutai/mimi) as the tokenizer.

-Mimi is a modern neural audio codec built here at Kyutai for [Moshi](https://arxiv.org/abs/2410.00037), our audio language model.
-It’s since been used as the tokenizer for other models as well, like [Sesame CSM](https://www.sesame.com/research/crossing_the_uncanny_valley_of_voice), [VoXtream](https://herimor.github.io/voxtream/), and [LFM2-Audio](https://www.liquid.ai/blog/lfm2-audio-an-end-to-end-audio-foundation-model).
+Mimi is a modern neural audio codec built for the audio language model Moshi <d-cite key="DBLP:journals/corr/abs-2410-00037" />.
+It’s since been used as the tokenizer for other models as well, like Sesame CSM <d-cite key="sesame_uncanny_valley_voice" />, VoXtream <d-cite key="DBLP:journals/corr/abs-2509-15969" />, and LFM2-Audio <d-cite key="lfm2_audio" /> ([GitHub](https://github.com/Liquid4All/liquid-audio)).

 Unsurprisingly, Mimi sounds a lot better than the homemade codec we trained earlier.